coreinfrastructure/best-practices-badge/doc/security.md

 this is shown as I18n (internationalized) text.
 The source text specific to the application is in English in file config/locales/en.yml.
-The "rake translation:sync" command transmits the current version of en.yml to the site translation.io, and loads the current text from translation.io into the various config/locales files.
+The "rake translation:sync" command, which is executed within the *development* environment, transmits the current version of en.yml to the site translation.io, and loads the current text from translation.io into the various config/locales files.
 Only authorized translators are given edit rights to translations on